How to Create a Business Verification Process

 · The business data comes in under 30 seconds from a company search.

-· Vespia is 37x cheaper than the traditional business verification tools platforms because of its' pay-as-you-go model.
+· Vespia is 37x cheaper than the traditional business verification tools platforms.
 More importantly, there are no hidden fees.

 · Real-time access to information from more than 4000 AML databases and 300 commercial registers.
 So, you always have the most up-to-date information.
 Hence, it helps in making the right call for your business.